 Are there any limits on the kinds of modifications or effective communication provided for people with disabilities?

 Yes.
 The district is not required to take actions that it can demonstrate would result in a fundamental alteration in the nature of a service, program, or activity or undue financial and administrative burdens.
 However, those situations are extremely rare and such determinations are made in accordance with the district’s policy.

 If I have concerns or problems, who do I contact?

 - If the problem concerns a student with a disability, the student’s Section 504 or Individualized Education Program (IEP) Team should be informed of the problem.

 - For parents, guardians, caregivers, and members of the public, contact the Auburn School District's Communications Department at: email@example.com

 - Employees should contact Human Resources.

-- If you are a person with a disability and have difficult accessing information on this web site, please e-mail: firstname.lastname@example.org
+- If you are a person with a disability and have difficulty accessing information on this website, please e-mail: firstname.lastname@example.org